Naples: Neo-Gothic, Liberty Napoletano and modern architecture

-Various buildings inspired by the Gothic Revival are extant in Naples, due to the influence that this movement had on the Scottish-Indian architect Lamont Young, one of the most active Neapolitan architects of the late 19th and early 20th centuries.
+Various buildings inspired by the Gothic Revival are extant in Naples, due to the influence that this movement had on the Scottish–Indian architect Lamont Young, one of the most active Neapolitan architects of the late 19th and early 20th centuries.
 Young left a significant footprint in the cityscape and designed many urban projects, such as the city's first subway (metro).

 In the first years of the 20th century, a local version of the Art Nouveau phenomenon, known as "Liberty Napoletano", developed in the city, creating many buildings which still stand today.
 In 1935, the Rationalist architect Luigi Cosenza designed a new fish market for the city.
-During the Benito Mussolini era, the first structures of the city's "service center" were built, all in a Rationalist-Functionalist style, including the Palazzo delle Poste and the Pretura buildings.
-The Centro Direzionale di Napoli is the only adjacent cluster of skyscrapers in southern Europe.
+During the Fascist rule, the first structures of the city's "service center" were built, all in a Rationalist-Functionalist style, including the Palazzo delle Poste and the Pretura buildings.
+The Centro direzionale di Napoli is the only adjacent cluster of skyscrapers in southern Europe.